Hosted roundtables programme

 Will new procurement rules help deliver growth in the UK rail sector?

-In conjunction with Rail Supply Group and the Department for Business and Trade, this session brings together key rail industry stakeholders to build consensus around procurement challenges and opportunities under the new Procurement Act while introducing the rail sector Innovation Charter.
+In conjunction with Rail Supply Group and the Department for Business and Trade, this session brought together key rail industry stakeholders to build consensus around procurement challenges and opportunities under the new Procurement Act while introducing the rail sector Innovation Charter.

 Hitachi Rail